Home > On PM Motor > Should the Positioning Bearing of a Vertical Motor be Placed at the Upper End or the Lower End?

 Definition and Explanation of Terms

-To clarify, the terms “shaft extension end” and “non-shaft extension end” are used.
-The shaft extension end is where the motor shaft extends out of the motor housing, often used to connect to other mechanical components.
-The non-shaft extension end is the opposite side of the motor.
+To put it clearly, the terms “shaft extension end” and “non-shaft extension end” are defined.
+The shaft extension end is that with which the motor shaft sticks out of the motor housing, which is usually used in connecting to other mechanical parts.
+The non-shaft extension end is on the opposite side of the motor.

 Positioning of Shaft Extension Ends